 The fellowship positions are funded through the Psychology Division's budget.
-The salary for fellowship years 1 and 2 will be set according to the NIH stipend for research postdocs for the applicable fiscal year, which is currently \$54,840 and \$55,244 for 1st and 2nd year postdocs for FY 2022 (FY 2023 not yet determined/published as of 09/2022).
+The salary for fellowship years 1 and 2 will be set according to the NIH stipend for research postdocs for the applicable fiscal year, which is currently \$56,484 and \$56,880 for 1st and 2nd year postdocs for FY 2023 (FY 2024 not yet determined/published as of 09/2023).
 Fellows have the option to purchase employer-sponsored medical, dental, and vision benefits for themselves, with the additional option of adding family members at a standard price.
 Fellows are also entitled to participate in the medical school's 403B plan.
 In addition to 11 paid BCM holidays (including 7 set holidays and 4 other "floating" holidays with dates selected by the employee) and 12 sick days, fellows are given 15 days to be used for vacation and personal days as well as 5 days for professional release time for conferences and other professional development activities approved by the training director.
 Per current BCM policy, fellows are able to obtain coverage under the Family and Medical Leave Act (FMLA) immediately following hire if unpaid leave is required.
 Fellowship graduation remains contingent upon completion of fellowship requirements within the defined 2-year window.
 Additionally, fellows who have been employed > 1 year can access up to \$2,500 for tuition and required books when taking formal, approved graduate courses at BCM, Rice, or the University of Houston.
 Professional funds to be used toward pursuit of licensure (e.g., EPPP) and/or toward other professional endeavors (e.g., virtual conference attendance/registration, poster printing, etc.) are expected to be available at a total of \$2,060 per training year, with policy on approved spending procedure to be provided upon start of fellowship.
 Confirmation and determination of amounts, while not expected, are subject to change given yearly budget reviews as mandated by the institution.

-Fellows have office space, their own computer with internet connection, a private telephone line, access to Spok Mobile (a paging application), and dictation equipment provided by TCH.
-Each computer is connected to the BCM and TCH intranet systems, with access to electronic medical records and electronic MRIs, and allowing access to the Texas Medical Center Library with its vast catalog of electronic journals (over 3,500 online journals), Pub-med access, and Psych-Info databases.
-Fellows will have access to the Texas Medical Center library system via their Hospital/University ID's.
-Within the Psychology Service suite, fellows have access to computers with programs for statistical analysis and research, including SPSS, SAS, LISREL, and Reference Manager.
-Fellows benefit from the provided administrative support the departmental administrative by assistants. appointment/referral/clinic coordinators, and business manager as well as the hospital's information services, scheduling, admissions, and billing department personnel.
+Fellows have individually designated spaces within the shared fellows' office.
+Each desk is equipped with a computer, dual monitors, a private telephone line, and dictation equipment.
+Fellows have access to electronic medical records and electronic MRIs through EPIC, as well as Pub-med and Psych Info through the Texas Medical Center Library (over 3,500 online journals).
+Within the Psychology Division suite, fellows have access to computers with programs for statistical analysis and research, including SPSS, SAS, LISREL, and Reference Manager.
+Fellows also benefit from administrative support provided by departmental secretaries, appointment/referral/clinic coordinators, administrative assistants, and the business manager, as well as the hospital information service's scheduling, admissions, and billing department personnel.

-For video highlights of just some of what TCH and Houston have to offer, please view Texas Children's Hospital Medical Center Campus Tour & Houston Texas Travel Guide
+For video highlights of just some of what TCH and Houston have to offer, please view Texas Children's Hospital Medical Center Campus Tour & Houston Texas Travel Guide Application Procedures

-Application Procedures

-There are 2 anticipated positions for the 2023-2025 training cycle.
-The planned start date is September 5, 2023, and the planned end date is August 29, 2025, though dates are subject to minor adjustments by the program if necessary.
+There are 2 anticipated positions for the 2024-2026 training cycle.
+The planned start date is September 3, 2024, and the planned end date is August 28, 2026, though dates are subject to minor adjustments by the program if necessary.
 Applicants are required to have completed their doctoral degree prior to beginning the fellowship program.
 A diploma or a letter from the doctoral program Department Chair is required prior to official appointment.
 Since stipends are provided by BCM, appointment is also contingent upon a criminal background check.